Ava is a mom of one goofy special-needs chicken that lives with a rabbit as an indoor-outdoor pet. She is also a vet assistant.

 Good nutrition is crucial to maintaining a healthy flock.
 All chickens should be fed a crumble or pelleted diet formulated to meet their nutritional needs.
 They should get plenty of fresh feed daily and should be allowed to eat as much as they want.

 — For the Birds, DVM

-- Organic: Chicken feed must be grown without using pesticides, antibiotics, herbicides and synthetic fertilizers and without using genetically modified cereals or plants.
+- Organic: Chicken feed must be grown without using pesticides, antibiotics, herbicides, synthetic fertilizers, and without using genetically modified cereals or plants.